OnuGame/eventnetworking/README.md

 ## Usage

-> **Note:** The following examples are also included in the [example](./example) folder and can be used as a starting point for your own project.
+> **Note:** The following examples are also included in the [eventnetworking-example](./example) repository and can be used as a starting point for your own project.
->
-> The client utilizes Vite as a bundler, while the server and shared library are built using a conventional TypeScript + Node.js configuration.

 ### Shared Events